 Before joining Hershey, she was executive vice president and chief customer and marketing officer for J.C.
 Penney Company, Inc. In this role, West oversaw corporate strategy, customer relationship management, visual environment, analytics and insights, and marketing.
 She has also served as executive vice president of Mondelēz International, where she was the chief category and marketing officer, overseeing all global categories, marketing strategy and communication, global sales, and corporate and government affairs.
 Prior to the split of Kraft Foods into Mondelēz International and Kraft Foods Group in October 2012, West held several high-profile positions at Kraft, including president of the company’s $3.5 billion North American beverages business.

 West began her career in 1986, when she joined General Foods as associate brand manager on Maxwell House.
 Beyond beverages, she has taken the reins on brands ranging from Miracle Whip to Kraft Mac & Cheese to Jell-O. Throughout her career, she has worked to marry consumer insights, inspirational leadership and innovative ideas to deliver superior business results.

-West received a B.S. in management from Nazareth College of Rochester and an M.B.A. from Columbia University.
-She resides in Dallas with her husband and four children.
+West, who is married and has four children, received a B.S. in management from Nazareth College of Rochester and an M.B.A. from Columbia University.